fshowalter/franksmovielog.com-v1/content/reviews/0061-a-lizard-in-a-woman-s-skin-1971.md

 venue_notes: 2016 | Mondo Macabro
 ---

-Fulci’s most formal effort to date.
-A stylistic thriller revolving around a politician’s daughter who dreams of murdering her hedonistic neighbor, only to awaken and find herself the center of an actual police investigation.
+**Fulci’s most formal effort at the time.** A stylistic thriller revolving around a politician’s daughter who dreams of murdering her hedonistic neighbor, only to awaken and find herself the center of an actual police investigation.

 <!-- end -->